-What makes this gas water heater stand out from the competition is the exclusive anode rod technology that Rheem has incorporated.
+What makes this model stand out from the competition is the exclusive anode rod technology that Rheem has incorporated.
 It is something they call “R-Tech” and it helps to provide more protection to the interior of the tank.
 If you have source water that is highly corrosive, even if you have it filtered or softened, then you could burn through your sacrificial rods in no time at all.
-As long as you follow a regular flushing and maintenance schedule with this gas water heater, you’ll notice a real difference in the consistency of your hot water over a long-term basis.
+As long as you follow a regular flushing and maintenance schedule with this unit, you’ll notice a real difference in the consistency of your hot water over a long-term basis.

 The control panel for adjusting your settings is in a standard configuration.
 It’s a little small compared to some other models, but still easy enough to use.
 There is a warning light that will flash to let you know if something is wrong.
 The manufacturer’s guide has a complete list of flash codes that will help you diagnose an issue that may occur.

 It is a direct vent water heater.
 Connections are in a standard configuration, so if you’ve had a gas water heater in the past, the installation is quick.
 We think you’ll agree that this is an investment which makes sense.